docker-archive/docker-ce/components/cli/docs/reference/commandline/run.md

 ### Stop container with signal (--stop-signal)

 The `--stop-signal` flag sets the system call signal that will be sent to the container to exit.
+This signal can be a signal name in the format `SIG<NAME>`, for instance `SIGKILL`, or an unsigned number that matches a position in the kernel's syscall table, for instance `9`.

-This signal can be a valid unsigned number that matches a position in the kernel's syscall table, for instance 9, or a signal name in the format SIGNAME, for instance SIGKILL.
+The default is `SIGTERM` if not specified.

 ### Optional security options (--security-opt)